 Alternatively, you can download a Carers Simple Assessment form and complete it yourself ., You will need to provide the contact details of a health or social care professional who can verify your caring situation.

-If you ask Carers Support Centre to do your carer’s assessment with you, one of our support workers will offer an appointment within 4-6 weeks.
-Sometimes it can be quicker.
+If you ask Carers Support Centre to do your carer’s assessment with you, one of our support workers will offer you an appointment.

 The appointment with a support worker can take an hour or longer.
-It usually takes place in your home but can be at another location convenient to you.
+It usually takes place over the phone but can be at another location convenient to you.
 Carers Support Centre staff run carer’s surgeries at many GP practices so it is often possible to have a carer’s assessment at your surgery.
 The person you care for may also be present in cases where you cannot leave them for this length of time – but we encourage you to meet us alone if possible so you can speak freely.

 You will be able to discuss: